leomadeira/javascript/README.md

 # JavaScript and TypeScript
 Fundamentals, structures, function, array...
-Detailed and commented practical activities for everyone to understand each tag, good studies, hope it helps you.
+Detailed and commented practical activities for everyone to understand each tag, hope it helps you.